Home - Gallery

 Wet Folding

-This technique is used to make a model less sharp-edged:
+This technique is used to

 the model is folded.